 In the First LA, stretching roughly from the city’s first population boom in the 1880s through 1940, a city growing at an exponential pace built a major transit network and innovative civic architecture.

 In the Second LA, covering the period from 1940 to the turn of the millennium, we pursued a hugely ambitious experiment in building suburbia—a privatized, car-dominated landscape—at a metropolitan scale.

 Now we are on the cusp of a new era.
 In a series of public events, some on the Occidental College campus and others elsewhere, the 3rd LA Project explored and explained this new city.

-The 3rd LA Project is a unique collaboration between Occidental College and Christopher Hawthorne, professor of practice in the Urban & Environmental Policy Department at Occidental, as well as architecture critic at the Los Angeles Times since 2004.
-A corresponding academic course ran concurrent with the public events.
+The 3rd LA Project launched as a unique collaboration between Occidental College and Christopher Hawthorne, formerly professor of practice in the Urban & Environmental Policy Department at Occidental and architecture critic at the Los Angeles Times.
+A corresponding academic course ran concurrent with the public event series.